Our Programs

 Food Donations

 The Break support disadvantaged people with food donations.
 This is undertaken by collecting food and then providing it either directly to homeless and disadvantaged people, or to various support organisations who have soup kitchens (e.g., Christ Church Mission).
-We provide to such organisations in both the St Kilda area and Western suburbs
+We provide to such organisations in the South-Eastern suburbs

 Educational Role-Playing Games (DnD)